wavefrontHQ/docs/pages/doc/tas_to_troubleshoot.md

 * Increase the Telegraf scrape interval

-## Symptom: Unexpected App in the HealthWatch space
+## Symptom: Unexpected App in the Healthwatch Space

 When you upgrade from version 4.x to 4.2.0, a cleanup job can sometimes fail and leave an unused app and route.